top of page

 • sensitivity to beauty

-• and, at times, the impulse to transcend oneself
+• and, at times, the impulse to go beyond oneself

-At the same time, while these structures are widely shared, they are not identical in everyone.
+At the same time, while these structures are widely shared and have a strong collective aspect, they are not identical in everyone.
 Each individual expresses them in a particular way.
 Because of this, we can observe variations in how people relate to the world.
 For example, some may be more outwardly oriented, while others are more inwardly focused.

 How the framework operates in practice